subtleGradient/DeviceRemoteInspector.app/README.md

 # Dri.app
 ## Device Remote Inspector

+*Note: If you download this app from as a zip, you'll need to rename the folder `subtleGradient-DeviceRemoteInspector.app-5a418c8` to `DeviceRemoteInspector.app` or else Mac OS X won't understand how to launch it.*

 **The easiest way to inspect mobile web apps on your device.**

 1. **Connect** device to your computer